SAP/ui5-webcomponents/README.md

  - A rich set of **enterprise-grade reusable UI elements** driven by a **lightweight framework** (~20K gzipped).
  - Suitable for building anything from **static web sites** to **complex web applications**.
  - Usable with any current or future **web development framework** (React, Angular, Vue, etc...).
- - Implement the [Fiori design](https://experience.sap.com/fiori-design/) and follow the [SAP Fiori Design Guidelines](https://experience.sap.com/fiori-design-web/) for a consistent UX.
+ - Implement the [SAP Fiori design](https://experience.sap.com/fiori-design/) and follow the [SAP Fiori Design Guidelines](https://experience.sap.com/fiori-design-web/) for a consistent UX.
  - Created and maintained by [SAP](https://sap.com) as part of the [UI5](https://openui5.org/) product family.

 ## Why use web components?